4mazom8383/MM-LOGO-DESIGN/README.md

 A personal logo for a designer is quite important as it presents the designer's style, choices, and what he is capable of, and most importantly it helps to build an early perspective by a potential client.

-I always wanted the logo idea to be based on a concept that could be developed from scratch.
+I've always wanted my logo to have a signature design similar to the senior designers and painters.
 However, as I delved into the design, I wanted it to be grounded in a conceptual idea that could be developed from scratch.
 Ultimately, to be able to make a final version that I can be proud of.

 The logo idea is based on a combination between the first two letters from the name "Mohamed MAZOUZ" “M M” in the form of a simple and remarkable symbol based on a minimal style.
 And supported by a collection of colors that will demonstrate clearly the combination between the two letters M M